reddyismav/flash-loan-swap/README.md

 5. On metamask, choose localhost:8545.

 This will start your project and you can check it out.

+## NOTE
+**The first flashloan swap transaction might take a little time due to being on the forked net.
+Give it about a 30-45 secs and m sure the metamask will popup for the main flash loan transaction.
+The consequent transactions will popup quite fast after that.**

 # TODO
 1. Add Stop loss.